wkbw/Real-Time-Bus-Tracker/README.md

 This is a theoretical bus trip taken with my dog to his favorite dog park with an optional mid-trip stop at another dog park.

 ## How to Run
+* Open the Real Time Bus Tracker [index.html](https://wkbw.github.io/Real-Time-Bus-Tracker/).
+* Click on each of the three dog images to display relevant information about those chosen bus stops.
+* Click ___OK___ to dismiss the pop-up.
-To run, click the ___Dog Park Bus Trip Fun!___ button on the map.
-The marker will start moving along the bus route to the dog parks.
+* Click the ___Dog Park Bus Trip Fun!___ button, which is located in the upper-left corner of the map.
+Watch as the marker moves along the bus route to stopping only at our final  dog park destination, *Wiggly Field Off-Leash Dog Park*.

 ## Roadmap of Future Improvements
 This map could be improved by: